Cancer: Systemic symptoms

 Systemic symptoms may occur due to the body's response to the cancer.
 This may include fatigue, unintentional weight loss, or skin changes.
 Some cancers can cause a systemic inflammatory state that leads to ongoing muscle loss and weakness, known as cachexia.

 Some cancers, such as Hodgkin's disease, leukemias, and liver or kidney cancers, can cause a persistent fever.

+Shortness of breath, called dyspnea, is a common symptom of cancer and its treatment.
+The causes of cancer-related dyspnea can include tumors in or around the lung, blocked airways, fluid in the lungs, pneumonia, or treatment reactions including an allergic response.
+Treatment for dyspnea in patients with advanced cancer can include fans, bilevel ventilation, acupressure/reflexology and multicomponent nonpharmacological interventions.

 Some systemic symptoms of cancer are caused by hormones or other molecules produced by the tumor, known as paraneoplastic syndromes.
 Common paraneoplastic syndromes include hypercalcemia, which can cause altered mental state, constipation and dehydration, or hyponatremia, which can also cause altered mental status, vomiting, headaches, or seizures.

 Metastasis

 Metastasis is the spread of cancer to other locations in the body.
 The dispersed tumors are called metastatic tumors, while the original is called the primary tumor.
 Almost all cancers can metastasize.
 Most cancer deaths are due to cancer that has metastasized.

+Metastasis is common in the late stages of cancer and it can occur via the blood or the lymphatic system or both.
+The typical steps in metastasis are: